puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/variables_and_parameters.md

 To explore these two concepts, you'll be writing a module to manage a user account.
-First, you'll write a simple class using a few variables, then you'll add parameters your class so that those variables can be set when the class is declared.
+First, you'll write a simple class using a few variables, then you'll add parameters to your class so that those variables can be set when the class is declared.

 When you're ready to get started, type the following command to begin: